meetrevision/website/src/pages/terms.md

 ## Possible risks

-A non-exhaustive list of risks for any custom Windows ISO (such as the ones presented on this site) include, but are not limited to, some or all of the following.
+A non-exhaustive list of risks for any custom Windows ISO include, but are not limited to, some or all of the following.

+Any item listed below **does not affect** ReviOS (if downloaded from the official sources), and this can be confirmed by reviewing the CSV files that are provided on [the Verification page](/downloads/verification).

 Malicious hidden keystroke registration and uploading to third party servers - including: